seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 > "I find myself inevitably driven to use the language of religion, for the fact is that all this does add up to something in the nature of a religion: perhaps one might call it Evolutionary Humanism.
 The word “religion” is often used restrictively to mean belief in gods; but I am not using it in this sense….I am using it in a broader sense, to denote an overall relation between man and his destiny, and one involving his deepest feelings, including his sense of what is sacred.
 In this broad sense,**evolutionary humanism, it seems to me, is capable of becoming the germ of a new religion**, not necessarily supplanting existing religions but supplementing them."

-From this point on I am going a network analysis of major eugenics organizations, their funders, and founders.
+From this point on I am going to perform a network analysis, using Gephi, of major eugenics organizations, their funders, and founders.
 Then I will hone in on major centers and provide brief explanations of their importance.

 ### Network Overview
 <figure>